 Either of those outcomes can also lead to an increase in your Ontario car insurance.

-Province across the country have their own rules and regulation for moving over for emergency vehicles.
+Provinces across the country have their own rules and regulations for moving over for emergency vehicles.
 Always double-check the laws of the place you are driving in.

 Depending on what type of road you are driving on, you have a few options to properly move over for emergency vehicles :